-With today’s Oregon solar incentives, you can cover 80% of the upfront costs associated with a brand new solar energy system.
-Solar energy can provide a significant return on your investment.
+With today’s Oregon solar power incentives, the federal solar investment tax credit (ITC), and the residential energy tax credit (RETC), you can cover 80% of the upfront costs associated with a brand new solar panel system.

-The Federal Solar Tax Credit will directly credit your federal taxes, wiping out any tax liability that you have on a one-to-one basis.
+The Federal Solar Tax Credit will directly reduce your federal taxes, wiping out any tax liability that you have on a one-to-one basis.

 This incentive is a credit to your tax return worth 30% of the total cost of your solar electric system.
 The credits can be used within 5 years from the date of installation.